 - Liability for defects (warranty)

-- Special conditions for the processing of goods according to certain specifications of the customer
+- Special conditions for the processing of goods according to specific customer specifications

-1.1 & thinsp; These general terms and conditions (hereinafter referred to as & quot; GTC & quot;) of Nestler & amp; Glandt GbR (hereinafter referred to as & quot; seller & quot;), apply to all contracts relating to the delivery of goods that a consumer or entrepreneur (hereinafter & quot; customer & quot;) has with the seller with regard to the seller’s ufer completes the goods displayed in his online shop.
-The inclusion of the customer’s own conditions is hereby contradicted, unless otherwise agreed.
+1.1 These general terms and conditions (hereinafter “GTC”) of Nestler & Glandt GbR (hereinafter “seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “customer”) has with the seller with regard to the seller in his goods presented in the online shop.
+The inclusion of the customer’s own conditions is hereby contradicted, unless something else has been agreed.

-1.2 & thinsp; A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor self-employed ; can be attributed to the activity.
-Entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when entering into a legal transaction, acts in the exercise of their commercial or independent professional activity.
+1.3 Entrepreneur within the meaning of these terms and conditions is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.

-2.1 & thinsp; The product descriptions contained in the online shop of the seller do not constitute binding offers on the part of the seller, but serve for the submission of a binding offer by the customer.
+2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to enable the customer to submit a binding offer.

-2.3 & thinsp; The seller can accept the customer’s offer within five days,
+2.3 The seller can accept the customer’s offer within five days,

-- by sending the customer a written order confirmation or an order confirmation in text form (fax or email), whereby the customer’s receipt of the order confirmation is authoritative, or
+- by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby receipt of the order confirmation by the customer is decisive, or

-- by delivering the ordered goods to the customer, whereby the customer’s receipt of the goods is decisive, or
+- by delivering the ordered goods to the customer, whereby receipt of the goods by the customer is decisive, or

 - by asking the customer to pay after placing his order.

-If there are several of the aforementioned alternatives, the contract is concluded at the time at which one of the aforementioned alternatives occurs first.
-The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
+If there are several of the above alternatives, the contract is concluded at the point in time at which one of the above alternatives occurs first.
+The period for accepting the offer begins on the day after the customer has sent the offer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer’s offer within the aforementioned period, this is deemed to be a rejection of the offer with the result that the customer is no longer bound by his declaration of intent.

-2.5 & thinsp; When submitting an offer via the seller’s online order form, the text of the contract will be saved by the seller after the contract is concluded and sent to the customer in text form after his order has been sent (e.g. e-mail, fax or letter).
-The seller does not make the text of the contract accessible beyond this.
+2.5 When submitting an offer via the seller’s online order form, the text of the contract is saved by the seller after the conclusion of the contract and sent to the customer in text form (e.g. e-mail, fax or letter) after the order has been sent.
+The seller does not make the contract text accessible beyond this.

-2.6 & thinsp; Before verbiAfter submitting the order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the representation on the screen is enlarged.
-The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.
+2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks on the button that concludes the ordering process.

-2.7 & thinsp; The German and English languages are available for the conclusion of the contract.
+2.7 German and English are available for the conclusion of the contract.

-3.2 & thinsp; More detailed information on the right of cancellation can be found in the seller’s cancellation policy.
+3.2 Further information on the right of withdrawal can be found in the seller’s cancellation policy.

-3.3 & thinsp; The right of withdrawal does not apply to consumers who do not belong to any member state of the European Union at the time of the conclusion of the contract and who do not have their sole place of residence and delivery address at the time of the conclusion of the contract of the European Union.
+3.3 The right of withdrawal does not apply to consumers who do not belong to a member state of the European Union at the time the contract is concluded and whose sole place of residence and delivery address are outside the European Union at the time the contract is concluded.

 4) Prices and terms of payment

-4.1 & thinsp; Unless otherwise stated in the seller’s product description, the prices given are total prices that include statutory sales tax.
-Any additional delivery and shipping costs are indicated separately in the respective product description.
+4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory sales tax.
+Any additional delivery and shipping costs are specified separately in the respective product description.